ftsrg/semantifyr/README.md

 To execute all tests (even extremely slow, several days long tests!), run `gradlew allTests`.

-NOTE: on windows machines, set script execution policy to unrestricted, because the build uses ps1 scripts.
-Start elevated powershell, and run the following command: `Set-ExecutionPolicy Unrestricted`.
+NOTE: Verification tests use Docker to run Theta.
+To run the build locally, ensure you have docker installed!

 ## Contribution